run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.md

 ## Procedure

+!!!
+Abstract "Access"

--   Service Registration is addressed at the ***New Service Button*** of the service button in te Pipeline (Design)
+    - Service Registration is addressed at the ***New Service Button*** of the service button in te Pipeline (Design).
--   Edition can be addressed also at the pipeline but on the ***Edit Button*** at Pipeline (Services Catalog) or in the ***Details Tab*** of the Attributes registration of the service
+    - Edition can be addressed also at the pipeline but on the ***Edit Button*** at Pipeline (Services Catalog) or in the ***Details Tab*** of the Attributes registration of the service.

-The System will present tabs to set the service to be edited or registered;
+1 - The System will present tabs to set the service to be edited or registered;

-Complete all fields necessary os each Informamation tab;
+2 - Complete all fields necessary os each Informamation tab;
+3 - Save the Service.

 !!!
 Abstract "Information of each tab"